DigiKlausur/brsu_digital_exam_tools/exam_user_utilities/README.md

     * Matrikel nummer
     * Room number
     * Platz
-    * Date
+    * Date <br>
-  Note: this list should not contain a header
+  Note: this list should not contain any header

 | Test User 0 | test02s | 012345 | C175 | 0 | 22.03.2019 |
 |-------------|---------|--------|------|---|------------|